DareData/lp-financial-literacy/Week 4 - Managing Debt/Managing Debt.md

 # Week 4: Managing Debt

-Debt can be a double-edged sword—it has the power to help you achieve your financial goals but can also lead to significant stress if not managed carefully.
+Debt can be a double-edged sword — it has the power to help you achieve your financial goals but can also lead to significant stress if not managed carefully.
 In this week’s session, we’ll explore the essentials of debt management, helping you understand the types of debt, how to prioritize repayment, and strategies to keep debt under control while building a secure financial future.

 ## 1. Understanding Debt
 Debt refers to borrowed money that you agree to repay, often with interest.
 It can be classified into two main categories: